KanishR1/cuPosit/README.md

 1. Clone this directory into your project folder.
 2. Activate your Python virtual environment.
 3. `cd` into this folder.
-4. Install dependencies `pip install ninja torch` (see pyproject.toml).
-5. Run `pip install -e .`.
+4. Run `pip install -e ./cuPosit/`.

 Now you can use cuposit in your environment.
+If you see any dependency errors, install them with `pip install ninja torch` (see pyproject.toml).

 # Development